mongoose182/Columbia-XRP/README.md

  ## Results
 * Impact: Ripple recently won a "half victory" against the SEC as the SEC alledged that Ripple was trading unregistered securities illegaly.
 A judge ruled that XRP bought on the open market by retare not securties however amounts of XRP sold to institutional investors           directly by Ripple.
 The crypto community saw this as a morale victory of sorts as it presented some clarification on what the United States government deems the identity of crypto to be.
-* Success by metrics: The XRP token on the RippleNet Blockchain is consistently among the top 10 marketcaps of cryptocurrencies
+* Success by metrics: The XRP token on the RippleNet Blockchain is consistently among the top 10 marketcaps of cryptocurrencies.
+According to tracxn.com, "Ripple has 162 active competitors and it ranks 1st among them."
+(Source 1).
 * Performance: The recent ruling saw the price of XRP spike to 93 cents, a surge of 96%.
 As of this writing, the SEC has appealed the ruling which has effected public sentiment and currently the trading price of XRP is back down to 50 cents.

 ## Recommendations